Southernplayalisticadillacmuzik

-Southernplayalisticadillacmuzik is the debut studio album by American hip hop duo Outkast, released on April 26, 1994, by Arista Records and LaFace Records.
-Having befriended each other two years prior, rappers André 3000 and Big Boi pursued recording music as a duo and worked with production team Organized Noize, leading to a record contract with LaFace.
+Southernplayalisticadillacmuzik is the debut studio album by the American hip hop duo Outkast, released on April 26, 1994, by Arista Records and LaFace Records.
+Having befriended each other two years prior, rappers André 3000 (then known as Dré, real name André Benjamin) and Big Boi (Antwan Patton) pursued recording music as a duo and worked with production team Organized Noize, leading to a record contract with LaFace.
 With the team producing, Outkast recorded the album at the Dungeon, D.A.R.P.
-Studios, Purple Dragon, Bosstown, and Doppler Studios, all in Atlanta.
+Studios, Purple Dragon, Bosstown, and Doppler Studios, all in their hometown of Atlanta, Georgia.

-A Southern hip hop record, Southernplayalisticadillacmuzik features live instrumentation in its hip hop production and musical elements from funk and soul genres.
+A Southern hip-hop record, Southernplayalisticadillacmuzik features live instrumentation in its hip-hop production and musical elements from funk and soul genres.
 Wanting to make a statement about urban life as an African American in the South, Outkast wrote and recorded the album as teenagers and addressed coming of age themes with the album's songs.
 They also incorporated repetitive hooks and Southern slang in their lyrics.

-Southernplayalisticadillacmuzik charted at number 20 on the Billboard 200 and was eventually certified Platinum in the United States, denoting one million copies sold.
-A critical and commercial success, the album helped distinguish Southern hip hop as a credible hip hop scene during East Coast and West Coast hip hop's market dominance at the time.
+Southernplayalisticadillacmuzik charted at number 20 on the Billboard 200 and was eventually certified Platinum in the United States by the Recording Industry Association of America (RIAA), denoting one million copies sold.
+A critical and commercial success, the album helped distinguish Southern hip hop as a credible hip hop scene amid East Coast and West Coast hip-hop's market dominance at the time.
 It has since been viewed by music journalists as an important release in both hip hop and Atlanta's music scene.

 Background

 André 3000 and Big Boi met in 1992 at the Lenox Square shopping mall when they were both 16 years old.
 The two lived in the East Point section of Atlanta and attended Tri-Cities High School.
 During school, they participated in rap battles in the cafeteria.
 André 3000 dropped out of high school at age 17 and worked a series of jobs before he and Big Boi formed a group called 2 Shades Deep; he returned to obtain his GED at a night school following the release of Southernplayalisticadillacmuzik.
 They briefly dabbled in street-hustling to save up for recording money.

 The duo also spent time at their friend Rico Wade's basement recording studio, known as the Dungeon, with Wade's production team Organized Noize and future members of hip hop group Goodie Mob.
 Outkast recorded demos at the studio, and Organized Noize member Ray Murray helped Big Boi, whose strength lay in songwriting, develop his rapping skills.
 After several local productions, the team was hired by LaFace Records to produce remixes to songs from TLC's 1992 album Ooooooohhh...
 On the TLC Tip.
 The team had André 3000 and Big Boi rap over them, which led to a record deal from LaFace for both Organized Noize and OutKast.
-The commercial success of Arrested Development's 1992 alternative hip hop single "Tennessee" also encouraged LaFace to sign Outkast, the label's first hip hop act.
+The commercial success of Arrested Development's 1992 alternative hip-hop single "Tennessee" also encouraged LaFace to sign Outkast, the label's first hip hop act.